griga23/avro-kafka-examples/README.md

 # avro-kafka-examples
 Jan's example how to work with Kafka and Schema Registry using Avro based events.
 Also works with Confluent Cloud.
 * Example schema is defined at: [/src/main/resources/avro/customer-v1.avsc](/src/main/resources/avro/customer-v1.avsc)
+* Example schema with data validation roles is  at:  [/conditionRulesExample.json](conditionRulesExample.json)
 * Java Class Customer will be automatically generated target/generated-sources/avro/com/github/griga23